Oregon Coast Range

-The oldest portions of the range are over 60 million years old, with volcanics and a forearc basin as the primary mountain building processes responsible for the range.
-It is part of the larger grouping known as the Pacific Coast Ranges that extends over much of the western edge of North America from California to Alaska.
-The range creates a rain shadow effect for the Willamette Valley that lies to the east of the mountains, creating a more stable climate and significantly less rain than the coastal region of the state.
-To the west where the range over-shadows the Oregon Coast, the range causes more precipitation to fall on that side of the mountains, contributing to the numerous rivers that flow to the Pacific Ocean.
+The oldest portions of the range are over 60 million years old, with volcanic activity and a forearc basin being the primary mountain building processes responsible for the mountains.
+It is part of a larger grouping known as the Pacific Coast Ranges that extends over much of the western edge of North America from California to Alaska.
+The range creates a rain shadow effect for the Willamette Valley, which lies to the east of the Coast Range and west of the Cascade Range.
+This rain shadow creates a stable climate in the valley, with significantly less rain than the Oregon Coast.
+On the western side of the range, the same rain shadow causes more precipitation to fall, contributing to the numerous rivers that flow into the Pacific Ocean.

-Marys Peak in the Central Coast Range is the highest peak at 4,097 feet (1,248 m).
-Logging is a major industry in the range in both private and government owned forests.
-Both the state and federal government manage forests in the Oregon Coast Range.
-The mountains are home to a variety of wildlife including black bear, elk, deer, beaver, many species of birds, and bats among others.
-Fish, including salmon and trout, and other aquatic life inhabit the streams and rivers flowing through the range.
+Marys Peak in the Central Coast Range is the highest peak at 4,097 ft (1,248 m).
+Both the state and federal government manage forests throughout the Oregon Coast Range, where logging is a major industry in both private and government owned forests.
+The mountains are home to a variety of wildlife including black bear, elk, deer, beaver, and many species of birds.
+Fish including salmon and trout, in addition to many other aquatic organisms inhabit the range's streams and rivers.